 For the second time in just two months, the global media has gone beserk over photos that show complete reversal of alopecia areata.
-The first time was two months ago in one patient of Dr. Brett King’s, via the rheumatoid arthritis drug tofacitinib.
+This time via ruxolitinib.
+The first time was two months ago in one of Dr. Brett King’s patients via the rheumatoid arthritis drug tofacitinib.

 - They occurred in three patients rather than just one.

 - The research and findings were conducted by the renowned hair loss research expert Dr. Angela Christiano and her team (in particular, Dr. Raphael Clynes) at Columbia University.
 In 2013, Dr. Christiano had already presented findings that both tofactinib and ruxolitinib reversed alopecia areata in mice.
 Moreover, these two doctors already filed a patent related to JAK 3 inhibitors in 2012 and are bonafide experts in this field.